bp74/StageXL/README.md

 ## Examples

-We are working on more examples to covering a wide range of use cases.
+We are working on more examples to covering a wider range of use cases.
 Please take a look at the StageXL samples repository for our ongoing work.
 Don't hesitate to send example requests that would help you to learn about a particular feature.